pvanvelsen/SubscriptoSite/src/content/terms.md

 - Change data formats or structures
 - Remove support for older devices or operating systems

-### 9.4 Beta Features
+### 9.4 Experimental Features

-Some features may be labeled as "beta," "experimental," or "preview."
+Some features may be labeled as "experimental" or "preview."
 These features:
 - May not work as expected
 - May be changed or removed at any time
 - Are provided without warranty of any kind